 Take a prenatal vitamin and mineral supplement

-Despite adopting a varied and balanced diet, it is recommended that pregnant women take a prenatal multivitamin that contains folic acid to meet their higher vitamin and mineral needs during pregnancy.
+Despite adopting a varied and balanced diet, it is recommended that pregnant women take a prenatal multivitamin containing folic acid to meet their higher vitamin and mineral needs during pregnancy.
 (See Designs for Health's Prenatal Pro)

 - Avoid certain foods

-Certain foods can be harmful to the health of babies and pregnant women and should be avoided during pregnancy to prevent complications (eg miscarriage, premature delivery) and foodborne infections, such as listeriosis and toxoplasmosis.
-For example, raw eggs, raw or unpasteurized dairy products, soft and semi-soft cheeses, blue cheeses, raw or undercooked meat and poultry, raw fish and seafood or undercooked, raw sprouts (e.g. alfalfa), unpasteurized fruit juices and kombucha are foods to avoid during pregnancy.
-Tobacco products, alcohol and drugs are also to be avoided.
+Some foods can be harmful to the health of the baby and the pregnant woman and should be avoided during pregnancy to prevent complications (e.g., miscarriage, premature birth) and foodborne infections such as listeriosis and toxoplasmosis.
+For example, raw eggs, raw or unpasteurized dairy products, soft and semi-soft cheeses, blue cheeses, raw or undercooked meat and poultry, raw or undercooked fish and seafood, raw sprouts (e.g., alfalfa), unpasteurized fruit juices, and kombucha are foods to avoid during pregnancy.
+Tobacco products, alcohol, and drugs should also be avoided.

 -